This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 Identity graph

-Cross-device stitching of anonymous sessions back to known, consented users.
+Cross-device stitching of anonymous sessions back to known, consented users via deterministic and probabilistic tracking.

 03